edgelesssys/constellation/docs/versioned_docs/version-2.0/workflows/trusted-launch.md

-# Azure trusted launch VMs
+# Use Azure trusted launch VMs

-Constellation supports Azure trusted launch VMs.
-These are VMs with instance type `Standard_D*_v4` and `Standard_E*_v4`.
+Constellation also supports [trusted launch VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/trusted-launch) on Microsoft Azure.
+Trusted launch VMs don't offer the same level of security as CVMs, but are available in more regions and in larger quantities.
+The main difference between trusted launch VMs and normal VMs is that the former offer vTPM-based remote attestation.
+When used with trusted launch VMs, Constellation relies on vTPM-based remote attestation to verify nodes.

 :::caution

-Trusted launch VMs don't provide [runtime encryption](../overview/confidential-kubernetes.md).
+Trusted launch VMs don't provide runtime encryption and don't keep the cloud service provider (CSP) out of your trusted computing base.
-For highest security, use Confidential VMs.

 :::

-Run `constellation config instance-types` to show all supported instance types.
+Constellation supports trusted launch VMs with instance types `Standard_D*_v4` and `Standard_E*_v4`.
+Run `constellation config instance-types` for a list of all supported instance types.

 ## VM images

 Azure currently doesn't support [community galleries for trusted launch VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/share-gallery-community).
-So you need to import the VM image into your cloud subscription.
+Thus, you need to manually import the Constellation node image into your cloud subscription.

 The latest image is available at [https://public-edgeless-constellation.s3.us-east-2.amazonaws.com/azure_image_exports/2.0.0](https://public-edgeless-constellation.s3.us-east-2.amazonaws.com/azure_image_exports/2.0.0).
-Simply adjust the last three numbers if you want to download an image for a different version.
+Simply adjust the last three digits to download a different version.

 After you've downloaded the image, create a resource group `constellation-images` in your Azure subscription and import the image.
 You can use a script to do this:

 ```bash
 wget https://github.com/edgelesssys/constellation/blob/main/hack/importAzure.sh
 chmod +x importAzure.sh